ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 ag-group-component-title
 ag-group-component-container
 ag-group-component-toolbar
+Are now ag-group, ag-group-title-bar etc

 .ag-row-stub > .ag-row-loading

-Are now ag-group, ag-group-title-bar etc
+.ag-faded > removed.
+This was only used on column-drop icons and titles when the component was empty.
+Use the new `.ag-column-drop-empty` class.

+.title (in the vertical column drop component) > .ag-column-drop-vertical-title

 .ag-alignment-stretch, .ag-alignment-start, .ag-alignment-end
 are now